Ensembl/plant-scripts/bench/repeat_libs/README.md

 ![Sample mixed cluster](./pics/269_AT4G16920.2.png)

 *Fig. 1.
 Cluster with two Arabidopsis thaliana cDNA sequences (AT4G16920.2 and AT4G16950.1) and transposable element TEdenovo-B-R2288-Map4 from library repetDB.Mar2020.
 These sequences contain Pfam domain PF00931, NB-ARC, which is part of NLR defense proteins.
-Figure generated with [Bioedit](https://www.researchgate.net/publication/258565830_BioEdit_An_important_software_for_molecular_biology)*
+Figure generated with [Bioedit](https://www.researchgate.net/publication/258565830_BioEdit_An_important_software_for_molecular_biology) from cluster [269_AT4G16920.2.fna](./TE_alignments/269_AT4G16920.2.fna)*

 The next scripts were used to annotate Pfam domains encoded in sequences within these clusters: